Participant

 Classic Race Viborg will be held on the roads around the Animal Showground in Viborg at the following times.

-Arrival at the Paddock and set-up is open from Wednesday 28 May at 08:00.
+Arrival at the Paddock and set-up is open from Thursday 21 May at 8:00 AM.

-Saturday, May 31, 2025 from 8:30 a.m. – 8:00 p.m.
+Sunday, May 24, 2025 from 8:30 a.m. – 8:00 p.m. – Program to follow

 The event follows DASU's rules for conducting Motor Races.